Technische Informationsbibliothek (TIB) - Program Area C, Research and Development

 Discount for employees in the canteens of the Studentenwerk Hannover as well as the possibility to use the various offers of the University Sports Hannover

-A salary in pay scale group 13 according to the provisions of the collective agreement for the public service in Germany (TV-L)
+A job in the public service with a salary in pay scale group 13 TV-L according to the provisions of the collective agreement for the public service in Germany (TV-L), including a special annual payment

-If you are interested, questions regarding the position can be addressed to Dr. Angelina Kraft, Head of Team Research Data Services, by mail at Angelina.Kraft@tib.eu.
+If you are interested, questions regarding the position can be addressed to Prof. Dr. Ralph Ewerth, head of the Visual Analytics Research Group, by mail at firstname.lastname@example.org.

 Please note that your application documents will not be returned and application and travel costs cannot be reimbursed.